You need to enable JavaScript to run this app.

 Local Laws Permits

-Foster carers need an excess animal permit to keep more than two cats or more than two dogs at their property.
+Foster carers need an excess animal permit to keep more than two cats or more than two dogs on any property 4000 square meters or less in size.

-It does not matter if you are part of the Foster Carers Voluntary Enrolment Scheme or not.
-And you need a permit even if the cat or dog is staying at the property for a short amount of time.
+It does not matter if you are part of the Foster Carers Registration Scheme or not.
+A permit is necessary even if the cat or dog is staying at the property for a short amount of time.

 Find out more about keeping extra animals.